 Regarding the flock prevalence, one can conclude that after some years with a positive development (2002 - 2005), the situation again got worse (2006-2008) and has varied between 3.7% and 5.1% since then.
-The estimated flock prevalence in 2012 is the lowest since 2005.
+The estimated flock prevalence in 2013 follows the trend for the last few years, with the exception of 2012 which had the lowest prevalence since 2005.

-For the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, improvement was seen 2002 - 2005, but thereafter there has been a negative trend, but 2012 was better than 2009-2011.
+For the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, improvement was seen in 2002 - 2005, but thereafter there has been a negative trend, including 2013.

-In 2009-2012, no flocks have been sampled during the six "winter months".
+In 2009-2013, no flocks have been sampled during the six "winter months".
 Positive flocks in that period therefore had no possibility of being detected and could as a consequence not be scheduled for heat treatment or freezing.